Camping in the Rain? 16 Essential Tips to Stay Dry & Comfortable

 Tips for Camping in the Rain

 If you’re like the rest of the world, you probably have a million plastic bags at home.
 Luckily, they are perfect for waterproofing your precious things.
-You have to put your essentials in a plastic bag and they will protect your valuable gear just like any other expensive waterproof bag.
+You have to put your essentials in a plastic bag, and they will protect your valuable gear just like any other expensive waterproof bag.
+You can also use waterproof tents for camping for better protection.

 2. Invest in a quality tent or tarp